eltaline/bulk/README.md

 ### PSLIns & MSLIns

 This class takes advantage of the bulk insert to empty/temp tables.

-Implements INSERT ... .
+- Implements INSERT ...

-- Supported RETURNING operator.
+- Supported RETURNING operator

 To use it, create a `PSLIns` or `MSLIns` instance with: